All Episodes

 Heller, do you know that the U.S. airline industry as an industry has never had a year where they've shown a profit?

-But it sounds to me like we're selling everything we've got.
+Mr. Sterdley, I know we invest in other countries, but it sounds to me like we're selling everything we've got.

-Sound and it sounds to me like the things that we're putting up for auction are things that could direct.
+And it sounds to me like the things that we're putting up for auction are things that could direct.

-I mean, who what was it that brought down the World Trade Center aside from the people that planned it?
+I mean, what was it that brought down the World Trade Center aside from the people that planned it?

 It was airplanes.

-You realize what can happen here.
+You realize what can happen here?

 We're finished.

-Kaput, there's I mean, the security it's just it's a mess.
+Kaput, there's, I mean, the security, it's just, it's a mess.

 I can't believe Bush wants to do this.